10-Day Portugal Trip (Part 2/5) – Sintra and Cascais Day Trip

 We hopped back onto the same #403 bus route and went all the way to Cascais.
 Unfortunately, it was absolutely pouring at that time.
 After waiting for a good 15-20 minutes at the covered bus stop, we decided to just get an Uber to a restaurant to escape the rain.

-We ended up refuelling at Pica Pica Tapas and thankfully the rain stopped by the time we finished.
-To be honest, I was rather knackered at this point but still walked around and tried to explore the town a little bit.
-Cascais definitely seemed quite a charming summer town but it was a bit quiet during April time.
+We ended up refuelling at Pica Pica Tapas, and thankfully, the rain stopped by the time we finished.
+To be honest, I was rather knackered at this point, but still walked around and tried to explore the town a little bit.
+Cascais definitely seemed quite a charming summer town, but it was rather quiet during April.
 We managed to catch the late sunset by the cliffside and then eventually went to the train station to take the train back to Lisbon (Calais de Sodre station).

 Where to Stay in Sintra and Cascais